-History lovers will be fascinated by the history of Normandy, exploring the D-Day Landing Sites, the medieval streets and cathedral of Rouen, Château Gaillard, and Mont Saint-Michel, the wonder of the western world.
-This is also the land of King Richard Lionheart, William the Conqueror or Jeanne d’Arc.
+History lovers will be fascinated by Normandy’s history, exploring the D-Day Landing Sites, the medieval streets and cathedral of Rouen, and Mont Saint-Michel, the wonder of the western world.
+Normandy is also the land of King Richard the Lionheart, William the Conqueror, or Jeanne d’Arc.

-Let’s have a look at the best things to do in Normandy, France.
-The list of main attractions in Normandy includes sightseeing, sea towns, lots of architecture, history, and gastronomy.
+Where to go in Normandy?
+Let’s have a look at the best places to visit in Normandy.
+The list of best things to do in Normandy, France, includes sightseeing, sea towns, lots of architecture, history, and gastronomy.

 The first structures of this religious site were built in the 10th century.
 Since then, magnificent monastic buildings were added through medieval times.
 The spectacular Gothic architecture that we can see today is from Norman times thanks to the ducal patronage.

-Côte d’Albâtre (The Alabaster Coast)
+2. Côte d’Albâtre (The Alabaster Coast)

-From Dieppe to Étretat, the Alabaster Coast is a land of majestic cliffs, extraordinary valleuses (natural depressions in the cliffs), beaches and picturesque fishing villages.
+From Dieppe to Étretat, the Alabaster Coast is a land of majestic cliffs, extraordinary valleuses (natural depressions in the cliffs), beaches, and picturesque fishing villages.

 The first building was destroyed during the Viking invasions in the 9th century.
-As these Norsemen settled in Normandy and turned to Christianity, one of their early leaders, William Longsword, reinstituted a monastery here from the mid 10th century.
+As these Norsemen settled in Normandy and turned to Christianity, one of their early leaders, William Longsword, reinstituted a monastery from the mid 10th century.

 THE ABBEY ROUTE.
 Jumièges Abbey is part of a string of Norman religious buildings along the Seine, between Rouen and Le Havre.
 You can find more information on the Seine Abbey Route here.

 Honfleur offers visitors a rich historical and artistic past.
-Beyond the picture-perfect Old Bassin with its old and charming facades, there are also alleys with old, picturesque houses, the splendid wooden church of Sainte-Catherine, two salt granaries from the 17th century and much more.
+Beyond the picture-perfect Old Bassin, with its old and charming facades, there are also alleys with old, picturesque houses, the splendid wooden church of Sainte-Catherine, two salt granaries from the 17th century, and much more.

-The D-Day Landing Sites
+5. The D-Day Landing Sites

-Château Gaillard and Les Andelys
+6. Château Gaillard and Les Andelys

 Early in 1314, Château Gaillard became the prison of Queen Margaret of France.
-The French Queen was allegedly caught in an act of adultery in the Tour de Nesle Affair and she was imprisoned for the last two years of her life, along with her sister-in-law Blanche of Burgundy at Château Gaillard where she died.
+The French Queen was allegedly caught in the act of adultery in the Tour de Nesle Affair, and she was imprisoned for the last two years of her life, along with her sister-in-law Blanche of Burgundy in this château where she died.

-Medieval City of Rouen
+7. Medieval City of Rouen

-Apart from its rich past, Rouen has an incredible and well-kept medieval heritage and its cathedral, world-famous thanks to Monet, is one of the highest in the world.
-The city has also many well-known museums, such as the Museum of Fine Arts, the museum Secq des Tournelles, unique in Europe, or the National Museum of Education.
+Apart from its rich past, Rouen has an incredible and well-kept medieval heritage.
+Its cathedral, world-famous thanks to Monet, is one of the highest in the world.
+The city also has many well-known museums, such as the Museum of Fine Arts, the museum Secq des Tournelles, and the National Museum of Education.

-The Cider Route
+8. The Cider Route

 In addition to the numerous sites and things to see in Normandy, the region proposes many interesting circuits, often related to Normandy’s gourmet treasures.

 Get ready to unfold the journey of apples from farms to the table.
-Some twenty cider producers and distillers of “Cambremer Vintage” Calvados open their cellars and pressing sheds to visitors and encourage them to taste their products along this circuit.
+Some twenty cider producers and distillers of ‘Cambremer Vintage’ Calvados open their cellars and pressing sheds to visitors and encourage them to taste their products along this circuit.

 During the 11th century, Caen grew into a great city beside the Orne river thanks to William the Conqueror and his wife Matilda of Flanders.

-Monet’s Garden & House in Giverny
+10. Monet’s Garden & House in Giverny

-Castles of Normandy
+11. Castles of Normandy

 Normandy boasts so many beautiful castles that you could easily justify making a trip to nearly all of them.

-The latest is considered to be one of the best-preserved castles in Normandy.
+Château d’Harcourt is considered to be one of the best-preserved castles in Normandy.
 Over the years, enhancements and additions were added, including a curtain wall and nine round towers in the 13th century.
 Château d’Harcourt is also famous for its arboretum, the oldest arboretum in all of France.

-Food in Normandy
+Food & Drinks in Normandy

 We cannot finish this chapter on food in Normandy without mentioning the cheese.
-The list of great Norman cheeses includes famous names like Camembert, Pont-l’évêque, Neufchâtel or Livarot (all A.O.C) but we invite you to taste and discover other names.
+The list of great Norman cheeses includes famous names like Camembert, Pont-l’évêque, Neufchâtel, or Livarot (all A.O.C), but we invite you to taste and discover other names.